 Unfortunately, some people try to cheat to gain a NEBOSH qualification.
 NEBOSH therefore has strict processes and dedicated experts to prevent and detect malpractice.

-The first NEBOSH quarterly Ethical Practice Report (January – March 2021) gives an overview of recent malpractice cases and the penalties and sanctions given.
+The first NEBOSH quarterly Ethical Practice Report (January – March 2021) gave the following overview of recent malpractice cases and the penalties and sanctions given:

-You can read the full report here: https://www.nebosh.org.uk/guidance/ethical-practice-report/
+You can read both full reports here: https://www.nebosh.org.uk/guidance/ethical-practice-report/

 NEBOSH HSE Certificate in Process Safety Management now available !